 A negative test does not exclude infection with WNV.
-Therefore, the results obtained should be used in conjunction with clinical findings to make an accurate diagnosis.
+Therefore, the results obtained should be used in conjunction with clinical findings and serologic test results to make an accurate diagnosis.

 This assay detects both viable and nonviable virus.
 Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen.